DSCP TOS CoS Precedence Conversion Chart

 5611100000Network ControlNetwork control with the highest priority

-Here are some commonly used DSCP values and their typical applications:
+Commonly used DSCP values and typical applications:

 1. Best Effort (0): This is the default DSCP value and is used for standard, non-critical traffic that doesn’t require special handling.
+Most Traffic.

-2. Expedited Forwarding (EF – 46): This value is used for low-latency, low-loss, and low-jitter traffic, such as voice over IP (VoIP) and video conferencing.
+2. Expedited Forwarding (EF – 46): This value is used for low-latency, low-loss, and low-jitter traffic, such as voice over IP (VoIP) and Video Conferencing.

 • AF11 (10): Low priority with low drop probability.